smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Subscribe_to_Destination_and_Waypoints.md

 1.b.1 Ignition OFF - ignition cycle is over

-1.b.2 New ignitions cycle, mobile application registers with the same hashID that was in previous ignition cycle
+1.b.2 New ignitions cycle, mobile application registers with the same hashID as in previous ignition cycle

 _Expected:_